Minors & Certificates

 UC Advantages and Special Opportunities

-The classes in Spanish are relatively small, which allows for more contact between students and teachers.
+The es in Spanish are relatively small, which allows for more contact between students and teachers.

 Most of the professors are native speakers.

 Students in UC's McMicken College of Arts and Sciences enjoy many benefits afforded through study at a research-intensive institution ranked among the nation's top 25 public research universities.
 UC's urban, Tristate location offers exciting opportunities for global education, research and service learning, while its student-centered focus includes an 11:1 student-faculty ratio, a nationally recognized Center for Exploratory Studies and a highly successful First Year Experience program that teaches critical skills for first-year students and provides connections with important campus resources.

 - The program offers various opportunities for study abroad in Spain, Central America and South America.